Hanwell parks

 Brief history of site

-King George's Field was opened as a recreation ground on 22 May 1951 by the Chairman of Ealing Parks Committee, the Borough Council having received £300 from the Foundation for the 1.25 acre site.
-Its gate piers on St Mark's Road have the heraldic stone plaques commemorating funding from King George's Fields Foundation.
-King George’s was originally a small garden with shrubbery beds behind wooden railings, paving and tarmac and a number of seats.
-Beyond this the park consists of lawn with a curved path leading to a playground, with trees and shrubs around the border.
+King George's Field was opened as a recreation ground on 22 May 1951 by the Chairman of Ealing Parks Committee, and was known by local children as 'Sand Park'.
+The Borough Council received £300 from the Foundation for the 1.25-acre site.
+The gate piers on St Mark's Road have heraldic stone plaques commemorating the funding from King George's Fields Foundation.

-The form we see it in today is thanks to extensive remodelling of the northern section that took place in late 2012.
-This followed on from replacing the playground area in early 2010.
-Prior to that, the park remained very much unchanged since it opened in 1951.
+The park's current form is due to extensive remodeling of the northern section in late 2012, following the replacement of the playground area in early 2010.
+Before these changes, the park had remained largely the same since it opened in 1951.

 Wildlife value